Kana Modern Apothecary: A New Hemp Only Store

 CM: Well you truly are helping impact the world in a positive way!
 Thus bringing us to your store, Kana.
 Will you tell us the main ideas behind this amazing store?

 Jessica: My business partner, Tim and I have a consulting company and quite a few of our clients are in the Cannabis space.
 We got office space in Downtown and decided that we would use the retail front to open a nutritional shop that sells hemp based products and merchandise.
 Kana is about education.

 We feel very strongly that CBD can radically change the way we look at health and wellness in the United States.

 The hurdle is that Cannabis has a very negative social stigma and there’s not much being done on a federal level to change that.
 So, we embarked on this journey to educate our local community on hemp.
 Particularly the medicinal, agricultural, sustainable and industrial benefits.

 CM: I love that Kana is strictly CBD and Hemp products.
 I think one of the big misconceptions today is the difference between THC and CBD and how they effect you.
 Can you tell us the difference/significance as well as the need for a CBD only product?

 Jessica: It is so funny because there are hundreds of Cannabinoids found in the Cannabis plant, yet THC has given the entire plant a bad rep!
 Tetrahydrocannabinol (THC) is a Cannabinoid that works with certain receptors in your body and is most commonly known for the “high” effect it produces.
 Cannabidiol (CBD) works with your body in a way that does not produce any psychoactivity.
 Instead CBD is thought by many to promote more of a homeostasis effect.
-If you check out page 18 of the World Health Organization report on cannabidiol (CBD) they provide a list of things indicating that there is enough global research available supporting that cannabidiol helps.
+If you check out the World Health Organization report on cannabidiol (CBD), they provide a list of things indicating that there is enough global research available supporting that cannabidiol helps.